Pyt-logo

 Venice Carnival 2026 Guide: Dates, History, Tickets, Costumes & Events

-Carnival in Venice is an annual celebration that transforms the city of Venice into a living stage of art and music.
+Carnival in Venice is a celebration that energises and transforms the city of Venice into a living stage of art and music once in a year.
 The carnival is renowned for its mesmerising spectacle of elegant masks, lavish costumes and centuries-old traditions.
 The event involves wearing 17th-century Venetian dresses along with elaborate masks that seem to be a living piece of art.
 The festival welcomes global tourists to enjoy its timeless fusion of cultural heritage, theatrical performances and visual splendour.

 History of the Venice Carnival